epogrebnyak/query-media-wiki-api-category/design_spec_1_vj.md

 Application Infrastructre:

 1. Create the Elastic Beanstalk web application with Python platform.
 Upload your application flask code.
-2. Create the environments like test, development, staging, production etc.
+3. Create the environments like test, development, staging, production etc.
-2. Create the new database and configure that with EBS web application.
+3. Create the new database and configure that with EBS web application.
-3. Whenever there will be code changes, need to deploy the EBS.
+4. Whenever there will be code changes, need to deploy the EBS.
-4. If require, we can add the custom domain setting for the EBS url.
+5. If require, we can add the custom domain setting for the EBS url.
-5. Create the AWS Cognito User Pool for the user authentication. http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html

 Application Features: